secureonetwo/ktm_gadget/README.md

 # KTM_GADGET
 Instrument closed source software to use the Kernel Transaction Manager on Windows Vista through Windows 10.
-KTM_GADGET intercepts calls to many(!) file and registery API functions.
+KTM_GADGET intercepts calls to many(!) file and registry API functions, see the caveat below.
 If a program returns 0, all outstanding file and registry operations are committed.
-All other return values cause KTM_GADGET to roll back any filesystem or registry changes.
+All other return values cause KTM_GADGET to roll back any file system or registry changes.

 **Intercepted API**